BinWang0213/MRST_Shale/README.md

 * Ţene, M., Bosma, S. B., Al Kobaisi, M. S., & Hajibeygi, H. (2017).
 Projection-based embedded discrete fracture model (pEDFM).
 Advances in Water Resources, 105, 205-216.
 * Jiang, J. and Younis, R.M., 2015.
 Numerical study of complex fracture geometries for unconventional gas reservoirs using a discrete fracture-matrix model.
 Journal of Natural Gas Science and Engineering, 26, pp.1174-1186.
 * Krogstad, S., Lie, K.A., Møyner, O., Nilsen, H.M., Raynaud, X. and Skaflestad, B., 2015, February.
 MRST-AD–an open-source framework for rapid prototyping and evaluation of reservoir simulation problems.
 In SPE reservoir simulation symposium.
 Society of Petroleum Engineers.

-## License
-Please cite this project when you using it in your project

-Wang, B. MRST-Shale: An Open-Source Framework for Generic Numerical Modeling of Unconventional Shale and Tight Gas Reservoirs.
-Preprints 2020, 2020010080 (doi: 10.20944/preprints202001.0080.v1).